Palm Bay, FL Solar Panels

 Palm Bay Area Utility Providers

-Palm Bay residents primarily receive electricity from Florida Power & Light (FPL), which charged 15.0¢ per kWh in 2023, slightly below both state and national averages.
+Palm Bay residents receive electricity from two main providers: Florida Power & Light (FPL) at 15.0¢ per kWh and Duke Energy at 18.1¢ per kWh, based on 2023 data.

 Palm Bay Utilities Electricity Rates